 Between this week's episode and last week's so-so show hosted by Robert Urich, I feel confident that next season should be way more fun.
 Looking forward, I see that they have a pretty good lineup of hosts as well as a couple writing and cast changes that I actually agree with unlike how they completely dismantled my favorites from season six.

 Alright, so the future might be bright, and I hope that it is, but now it's time to get to the next step of business as I give you...

 The Wicker Breakdown:

 We then go to a house where two couples are having dinner when one of the couples announces that they have more time for hobbies now that they decided to become celibate.
-When the other couple asks why, we find out there was a huge misunderstanding and that they weren't actually on the same page but instead gave up sex because they thought the other person wanted it so they rush through the meal so they can get caught up on all they sex they missed out on as soon as their company is gone.
+When the other couple asks why we find out there was a huge misunderstanding and that they weren't actually on the same page.
+Instead gave up sex because they thought the other person wanted it so they rush through the meal so they can get caught up on all the sex they missed out on as soon as their company is gone.
 All this while getting super sexual with their food.

 Once again, Brian Doyle-Murray gives us the news with Christine Ebersole "filling in" for Mary Gross.
 The inconsistency in the news anchors is getting annoying because I can't help but think that there is some kind of behind the scenes nonsense going on since Christine definitely seems to be getting special treatment when she not really all that good.
 That said, she is a better anchor than a sketch performer.
+(Clip 2) (Clip 3)